How to Form a Local Chapter of the Missouri Green Party

-3. Group stands in immediate recess upon adoption of Bylaws.
+3. Group stands in immediate recess upon adoption of founding documents.
 Once everyone has finished ante-ing up their dues and whatever else is required to be a voting member of the chapter, immediately call into session your Charter Meeting.

 Basic Agenda for the Charter Meeting

 1. CALL TO ORDER: The Interim Chairman (the same individual who presided over the two Organizational meetings) calls the Charter Meeting to order.

 2. REGISTER: Attendance sign-in – People eligible to participate are the members who joined during the recess.

 3. CREDENTIALS: The meeting Secretary should report to the meeting how many are in attendance and eligible to participate.

 Elect permanent officers, according to the details your bylaws outline.
 At minimum, local chapters should have two co-Coordinators, a Secretary, a Treasurer, and an Outreach Coordinator.
 Also, the State Party bylaws require that your chapter appoint a Local Chapter Representative to the State Coordinating Committee.